PujithaKoneru/Football_Database_Project/README.md

-# mongo-proj
+# Football_Database Project

-This project was built with Turbo 360.
+This project was built with MongoDB, JQuery, CSS and Javascript.
+Turbo360 and mlab used for deployment.
 To learn more, click here: https://www.turbo360.co

 ## Instructions
 After cloning into repo, cd to project root directory and create a .env file.
 This file requires a TURBO_APP_ID and SESSION_SECRET keys: